Alejogb1/job-board/blog-data/why-is-django-mailgun-api-returning-401-forbidden.md

 in this example we are using `EmailMultiAlternatives` to send a html email using a template, if you're using templates, double-check your templates. there is a potential issue there. that html email is just a way to send a formatted email.

-now, assuming everything seems alright, and the 401 is still popping up, try the following:
+now, assuming everything seems , and the 401 is still popping up, try the following:

 1.  **check the logs**: django's loggers are your friends here. configure django to log email sending attempts. this could give you a more detailed error message (if available). check for errors in your application logs.
 2.  **test with a simple request**: forget the django email layer for a minute. use a tool like `curl` or postman to directly test the mailgun api. this is very important, if this fails, you have an issue outside your django application. this is a very useful step.